juandavidcruzgomez/thesis-software-suite/README.md

 This is the set of projects I have made these years at Telecom - Bretagne.

 ### Base algorithms
-Basic algorithms and libraries I have created for my other algoritms.
-Since I do not like the disorder and I do not want to rewriteall over again the same code, I decided to write libraries and use them as tools whenever I needed.
+Basic algorithms and libraries I have created for my other algorithms.
+Since I do not like the disorder and I do not want to rewrite all over again the same code, I decided to write libraries and use them as tools whenever I needed.

 That's a lot work for me I think, but it's a lot cleaner and centralized.
 Even more, I think that the excuse _I'm a computer scientist, so I write messy code_ is just lame.

 #### Matrix library
-This library encapsulates the behaviour of a matrix object and implements several operations like matrix-matrix multiplication and scalar multiplication.
+This library encapsulates the behavior of a matrix object and implements several operations like matrix-matrix multiplication and scalar multiplication.

 As you can imagine, this library has to be linked against the ATLAS library.